Bradley-svg/GB-Heat-Pump-App-V1/docs/device-ingest-api.md

 - Expired replay nonces are pruned continuously; no client action is required.
 - Firmware should monitor `server_time` from heartbeat responses to detect clock drift and ensure the signature timestamp remains within tolerance.

+## MODBUS Helpers

+Factory controllers that originate from MODBUS registers can reuse the mapper under `services/modbus/mapper.ts`.
+The helper converts signed 16-bit registers into the `TelemetryMetrics` shape (supply/return/tank temperatures, ambient, flow, compressor current, EEV steps, power, mode, defrost) and provides an inverse function for writable registers.
+Review `services/modbus/mapper.test.ts` for sample snapshots, then feed the resulting JSON directly into the HTTPS ingest payloads above.